java-a2/WheelChair/README.md

-# Krunker.io WheelChair Auto-Update Script.
+# Krunker.io WheelChair Script.

+Check /WheelChair-Updates for all updates!